marcceljanara/rover-drone-api-v2/README.md

 - List of available sensors.
 - Calculate shipping costs to destination (integrated with Komerce).

+### Chat Bot
+- An interactive chatbot that can discuss the needs of oil palm plantations
+- AI analysis based on air temperature, air humidity and sunlight intensity sensor data within a selected time range.

 ## 🛠️ Tech Stack

 - **Backend:** Node.js, Express.js